jong1909/WPErado/wp-content/plugins/yith-woocommerce-compare/README.txt

 = 1.0.1 = Released on Jun 27, 2013

-* Added: Link/Button text option in plugin options
+* New: Link/Button text option in plugin options
-* Added: ability to add a link in the menu top open the popup
+* New: ability to add a link in the menu top open the popup
-* Fixed: bug with attributes added after installation
+* Fix: bug with attributes added after installation
-* Fixed: bug with plugin activated but not working for multisites
+* Fix: bug with plugin activated but not working for multisites

 = 1.0.0 = Released on Jun 24, 2013